aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/tutorials/training-gpt-neox.rst

    cd ~/examples/tp_dp_gpt_neox_hf_pretrain
    python3 get_dataset.py

-At this point, you are all set to start training
+At this point, you are all set to start training.

-Running training
+**Running training**

 We first pre-compile the graphs using the ``neuron_parallel_compile``.